 After signing up for free, users get access to the Dividend Assistant.
-This tool provides a bird’s eye snapshot of your dividend stocks along with pertinent information regarding upcoming payout dates and news alerts.
-To get full functionality, you will need paid subscription.
+This tool provides a bird’s eye snapshot of your dividend stocks along with pertinent information regarding upcoming payout dates and news alerts (similar to Simply Safe Dividends).
+To get full functionality, you will need a paid subscription.
 However, I can’t stress how convenient this tool is.
-No need to track down your dividend paying stocks manually anymore as this tool also provides a “shot clock” countdown until ex-dividend date and estimate income projections for your portfolio.
+No need to track down your dividend-paying stocks manually anymore as this tool also provides a “shot clock” countdown until ex-dividend date and estimate income projections for your portfolio.

-The Dividend Advantage Rating System (DARS) is an exclusive and proprietary ratings model used by Dividend.com to assess the long-term sustainability, growth and safety of a stock’s underlying dividend.
+The Dividend Advantage Rating System (DARS) is an exclusive and proprietary rating model used by Dividend.com to assess the long-term sustainability, growth, and safety of a stock’s underlying dividend.
 It works on a scale of (weak) 1-to-5 (strongest).
-Sophisticated algorithms filter 7,000 stocks and ETFs through five key metrics including dividend relative strength, overall yield attractiveness, reliability, uptrend and earnings growth to generate the DARS score.
+Sophisticated algorithms filter 7,000 stocks and ETFs through five key metrics, including dividend relative strength, overall yield attractiveness, reliability, uptrend, and earnings growth to generate the DARS score.
 The highest DARS rated stocks are updated daily under Best Dividend Stocks.

 Dividend Capture Strategy

 This a popular trading strategy where you buy a stock within 10-days of its ex-dividend date to be a “shareholder on record” and then sell the position on or after the ex-dividend date.
 The investor will receive the dividend payout if they are registered as a holder up to the ex-dividend date.
 The goal is to capture as much of the dividend minus gap down.
 Dividend.com provides a curated list of Best Dividend Capture Stocks, which include useful information like Average Days for Stock Price Recovery as well as a handy Ex-Dividend Calendar.